Seirdy/seirdy.one/content/posts/website-best-practices.md

 If you can't bear the thought of parting with your solid-black background, worry not: there exists a CSS media feature and client-hint for contrast preferences called `prefers-contrast`.
 It takes the parameters `no-preference`, `less`, and `more`.
 You can serve increased-contrast pages to those who request `more`, and vice versa.
 Check [prefers-contrast on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast) for more information.

+### Contrast under different conditions

+Color palettes need to be effective for different types of vision deficiencies (e.g. color blindnesses) and screens.
+Color blindness is a far more nuanced topic than "the inability to see some colors". {{<indieweb-person first-name="Rob" last-name="Pike" url="http://herpolhode.com/rob/">}} explains his experience in <cite><a href="https://commandcenter.blogspot.com/2020/09/color-blindness-is-inaccurate-term.html">Color blindness</a></cite>.

+Different screens and display-calibrations render color differently; what may look like a light-gray on a cheap monitor could look nearly black on a high-end OLED screen.
+Try to test with both high- and low-end displays, especially when designing a dark color scheme.

+Color schemes should also look good to users who apply gamma adjustments.
+Most operating systems and desktop environments bundle a feature to lower the screen color temperature at night, while some individuals may select a higher one in the morning.

 Image optimiza&shy;tion {#image-optimization}
 -----------------------